alex-toy/darties_interface/README.md

 ==============================

 You need to have Python 3.8.5 installed for this project.
-You also need to have docker in order to run **Airflow**.
+You also need to have docker.

 # Context of the project